CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs

 \section{Ethical Considerations}

 We address several ethical considerations in this work.
 First, all datasets used in our experiments are publicly available, and all models employed are open-source, ensuring that no user privacy information is involved in our research.
-Second, while traditional personalization approaches may pose privacy risks by transmitting raw user data, our codebook-based quantization method enables cloud-edge collaboration by transmitting only discrete code indices instead of full embeddings, providing enhanced privacy protection.
-Third, by operating on latent embeddings rather than raw textual content, our approach mitigates potential biases and stereotypes that may arise from explicit text-based representations.
 We ensure that our experiments adhere to ethical guidelines and do not involve any ethical concerns.